MinhJrDinh/Bellabeat-Case-Study/README.md

-# GoogleCapstone1
+# Bellabeat Case Study
-A capstone case study from Google's data analytics certificate on [Coursera](https://www.coursera.org/professional-certificates/google-data-analytics)
+A capstone project from Google's data analytics certificate on [Coursera](https://www.coursera.org/professional-certificates/google-data-analytics)

 # Business Task
 I was tasked with using a public dataset from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit)